-Life Sciences Venture Capitalist and Pitt alumna Carolyn Green shares 5 lessons for attracting investors
+Life Sciences Venture Capitalist and Pitt Alumna Carolyn Green Shares Five Lessons for Attracting Investors to an Early-Stage Life Sciences Start-up

 When Carolyn Green left the University of Pittsburgh in a predecessor office of the Innovation Institute in 2006 to help start Logical Therapeutics Inc., her development team planned carefully.
 They crafted a strong funding story and hit the road in search of investors.
 And the fledgling venture soon landed $30 million in venture capital from a San Francisco-based investor syndicate.